hajdam/jmzemu/README.md

 Java Development Kit (JDK) version 7 or later is required to build this project.

-For project compiling Gradle 2.0 build system is used.
+For project compiling Gradle build system is used.
 You can either download and install gradle and run

   gradle build

-command in project folder or gradlew or gradlew.bat scripts to download separate copy of gradle to perform the project build.
+command in project folder or execute gradlew or gradlew.bat scripts to download separate copy of gradle to perform the project build.

 License
 -------